Residents look forward to having sprinklers fitted

 For more information about managing fire safety in your home visit our website

-To find out more about Staffordshire Fire and Rescue Service’s work relating to sprinklers click here
+To find out more, click here for Staffordshire Fire and Rescue Service’s advice to staying safe at home.